 Potentially Harmful Lube Ingredients

-Many commercially produced lubricants are low cost and sold in volume - unfortunately, many of these lubricants use cheap additives that can be harmful to customers.
-If you’ve ever used a cheap lube that you bought at the drugstore and experienced burning, itching, or skin infections - this is likely the cause.
-Here are a few of the big lubricant ingredients that we avoid when picking which lube to carry in the shop:
+Unfortunately, many lubricants contain inexpensive additives that can be harmful for some people.
+If you’ve ever used a cheap lube and experienced burning, itching, or skin infections - this is likely the cause.
+Here are a few common lube ingredients that we avoid when we pick lubricants for our shop:

-Parabens: Parabens are synthetic additives that are often used as preservatives in beauty products.
-Parabens are known to disrupt hormonal function, and are linked to breast cancer and reproductive problems.
-Parabens found in moisturizers and other cosmetics have also been shown to absorb directly into your body’s tissues.
-These chemicals are often found in cheap personal lubricants, which as you know, are placed directly on your membranous tissues, making them even riskier than when used in cosmetics.
+Parabens: Parabens found in lubes and cosmetics are chemically synthesized versions of naturally occurring preservatives..
+Parabens are thought to disrupt hormonal function, and may be linked to breast cancer and reproductive problems.
+Parabens found in moisturizers and other cosmetics can increase sensitivity to sunlight.
+They have also been shown to absorb directly into your body’s tissues.
+These chemicals are often found in personal lubricants, which as you know, are placed directly on your membranous tissues, making them even riskier than when used in cosmetics.

-Benzocaine: Benzocaine is often used to ease pain when applied topically - in fact, many tattooers use benzocaine emulsions to help their clients sit through a tattoo session.
-When used sexually, however, you could be suppressing important signals from your body!
+Benzocaine and Lidocaine: Benzocaine and/or lidocaine are often used to ease pain when applied topically When used for penetrative sex, however, you could be suppressing important signals from your body!
 Pain signals are important - they tell us when something is happening that shouldn’t be happening, and when our body tissue is damaged.
 When used vaginally or anally, numbing agents prevent your body from telling you that you may be experiencing damage.

 Microbicides: These are materials that kill and/or reduce virus and bacterial activity in a lubricant or spermicide, such as alcohols and nonoxynol-9.
 These substances can kill the healthy flora and fauna in your body, which leads to overall pH imbalance, and therefore, infection susceptibility.
 They’re also known to be potential irritants to skin and mucous membranes.